rssnyder/discord-stock-ticker/README.md

 export ADDRESS="localhost:8080" # address:port to bind http server to.
-export CACHE=false # enable cache for coingecko export DB="" # file to store tickers in export LOGLEVEL=0 # defines the log level.
+export CACHE=false # enable cache for coingecko export DB="" # file to store tickers in export FREQUENCY=60 # set frequency for all tickers export LOGLEVEL=0 # defines the log level.
 0=production builds.
-1=dev builds. export REDISADDRESS="localhost:6379" # address:port for redis server.
-export REDISDB=0 # redis db to use
+1=dev builds. export REDISADDRESS="localhost:6379" # address:port for redis server. export REDISDB=0 # redis db to use